silverstripe/silverstripe-framework/docs/en/misc/contributing/translation.md

 ### Do I need to convert special characters (e.g. HTML-entities)?

 Special characters (such as german umlauts) need to be entered in their native form.
-Please don't use HTML-entities ("ä" instead of "ä").
+Please don't use HTML-entities ("&amp;auml;" instead of "ä").
 Silverstripe stores and renders most strings in UTF8 (Unicode) format.

 ### How can I check out my translation in the interface?